 The applicant seeking guidance must pay towards the work involved in connection with the application.
-The fee for simple guidance is £2,000.
-Where the issues arising from the application, or the facts covered by the application, are more complex, the fee will depend on CICRA's estimate as to its reasonable costs, fees and expenses in connection with determination of the application.
+The fee for simple guidance is a minimum fee of £5,000.
+Where the issues arising from the application, or the facts covered by the application, are more complex, the fee will depend on the Authority's estimate as to its reasonable costs, fees and expenses in connection with determination of the application.
 An applicant will be required to pay the fee when the application is made, and should discuss the amount of the fee that will payable before lodging the application.

 Guidance will normally be provided within four weeks of a full application being made, subject to the complexity of the matter.
-CICRA also reserves the right to request additional information, and any delays in submitting the information are likely to delay the provision of the guidance.
+The Authority also reserves the right to request additional information, and any delays in submitting the information are likely to delay the provision of the guidance.